Labrador Iron Mines

 Redmond Deposit

-The Redmond property is located about 15 km by road south of the James deposit.
-The area is easily accessible by truck via an all season gravel road from Schefferville and comprises two discrete deposits - Redmond 5 and Redmond 2B.
+The area is easily accessible by truck via an all-season gravel road from Schefferville and comprises two discrete deposits: Redmond 2B and Redmond 5.
+LIM's current mineral license for the Redmond deposits cover an area of 11.25 km2.

 The existing power line that supplies electricity to Schefferville and Kawawachikamach from the Menihek power plant runs by the middle of the property from south to north.